 - 1. All dress must be modest, neat, and clean. - 2.
-Hair must be clean. - 3.
-Shoes must be worn at all times. - 4.
+Shoes must be worn at all times. - 3.
 All students may wear trousers and pants of any type as long as waist size and inseam measures match the student's measured waist and inseam size.
-Baggy pants that allow underwear to show are not allowed. - 5.
-No exposed midriffs (stomach showing) or low-cut tops (no cleavage). - 6.
+Baggy pants that allow underwear to show are not allowed.

+- 4. No exposed midriffs (stomach showing) or low-cut tops (the chest must be covered across from one armpit to the other). - 5.
+No tops may be sheer or expose undergarments. - 6.
 Length of shorts and skirts: Try this when buying shorts or skirts for school.
 When your student is standing, hands at sides, the tip of the longest finger should touch the material of the shorts or skirt.
 If the fingertip touches the skin on the leg, the clothing is too short for school wear. - 7.
-Beach, swimwear and/or bare feet are unacceptable as are halter and tube tops.
+Beachwear, swimwear and/or bare feet are unacceptable as are halter and tube tops.
 Tank top straps must be at least three inches wide.
-Spaghetti straps may be worn if a shirt is worn over or underneath.
+Spaghetti straps may be worn if a shirt is worn over or underneath. - 8.
+No clothing, jewelry, accessories, or hairstyles which are, or include, a picture, writing, or insignia which is: (1) gang related; (2) presents a safety hazard to the wearer or others; (3) advertises or symbolizes any type of alcohol, drugs, tobacco, or gambling; (4) includes weapons or acts which are illegal, violent, obscene, or hazardous to one's health; (5) sexually suggestive, crude, vulgar, profane; discriminatory, obscene, contain threats, libelous; or (6) offensive or degrading to students or staff on the basis of gender, cultural, religious or ethnic values.